zalando-zmon/zmon-docs/docs/user/check-ref/scalyr_wrapper.rst

     This method is used to retrieve the most common values for a field.

-.. py:method:: logs(query, max_count=100, minutes=5, continuation_token=None)
+.. py:method:: logs(query, max_count=100, minutes=5, continuation_token=None, columns=None)

     Runs a query against Scalyr and returns logs that match the query.
 At most ``max_count`` log lines will be returned.
     More can be fetched with the same query by passing back the continuation_token from the last response into the logs method.

+    Specific columns can be returned (as defined in scalyr parser) using the columns array e.g. ``columns=['severity','threadName','timestamp']``.
+    If this is unspecified, only the message column will be returned.

     An example logs result as JSON:

     .. code-block:: json